MicksS1/Pong-GameProg/README.md

 - D (smash)

 <h3>Setup</h3>

 - If you want to play the game, make sure to download the "NeonPong-Built.zip" file
-- Extract the folder, and run the .exe file
+- Extract the folder, then run the .exe file